nbthuan/Express-Api-Capstone/README.md

     - git pull origin main

-This downloads the LICENSE file you created on GitHub into your local repo.
+This downloads the LICENSE file you created on GitHub into your local repo.git